glebec/potential/README.md

 ##### Constructor pattern (recommended)

 This is the approach favored by ES6 and contemporary promise libraries.
-You should only need to construct a promise from scratch if you are wrapping an async method that does not already return promises.
+You typically only need to construct a promise from scratch if you are wrapping an async routine that does not already return promises.
 If you already have a promise, you can post-process it by `return`ing or `throw`ing from its handler.

 ```js
 var promise = new Potential(function(resolve, reject){